benbahrenburg/KeyStorage/README.md

 print("was success? \(success)")
 ```

+## Storage Providers

-## KeyStoreDefaultsProvider
+### KeyStoreDefaultsProvider
 The KeyStoreDefaultsProvider storage provider manages persistance to NSUserDefaults.

-### KeyStoreDefaultsProvider - Creation
+#### KeyStoreDefaultsProvider - Creation

 The KeyStoreDefaultsProvider can be created with the following optional arguments.

-<b>suiteName</b> : String
+* suiteName : String

-The specified app group name that will be used
+<br/>The specified app group name that will be used
 ```swift
 let provider = KeyStoreDefaultsProvider(suiteName: "MyAppGroup")
 ```

-<b>cryptoProvider</b> : String
+* cryptoProvider : String

-The encryption provider that will be used to encrypt and decrypt key values
+<br/>The encryption provider that will be used to encrypt and decrypt key values
 ```swift
 let provider = KeyStoreDefaultsProvider(cryptoProvider: myCryptoProvider)
 ```

-<b>Combined Example</b>
+* Combined Example

-You can specify both if you wish to use an encryption provider and implement app group sharing.
+<br/>You can specify both if you wish to use an encryption provider and implement app group sharing.

 ```swift
 let provider = KeyStoreDefaultsProvider(suiteName: "MyAppGroup", cryptoProvider: myCryptoProvider)